Abdi Latif

 Examples:

-• The author seems to have a slight bias towards emphasizing the negative impact of British colonialism on Kenya.
+• The articles seem to emphasize the negative impact of British colonialism on Kenya.

 Conflicts of Interest